ElijahLeeMorgan/JobMarket/docs/project_charta_template.md

 - Regions other than Zurich.

 ### Data Mining Goals
-- Regression: Salary Prediction based on workload percentage and company.
+- LLM prediction: Salary Prediction based on best working combination of available features about the job.
-  - Measuerment: MSE
+  - Measuerment: RMSE
+  - overlap of salary range and predicted salary range in %.
 - Matching: Vectorization/Embedding of job descriptions and program descriptions.
    - Measuerment: Similarity score.